-Looking for the very best swords in The Witcher 3: Wild Hunt?
-Blades in The Witcher 3 are divided into two categories: steel, for dealing with human enemies; and silver, for slaughtering supernatural beasts and monsters.
+What are the best swords in The Witcher 3?
+Blades in The Witcher 3: Wild Hunt are divided into two categories: steel, for dealing with human enemies; and silver, for slaughtering supernatural beasts and monsters.
 There's an awful lot of different swords scattered about the gigantic world of The Witcher 3, so it helps to know which names to keep an eye out for when they appear in your quest list or your inventory.

 Below we'll help you reach the heavenly euphoric heights of destruction that befit the Butcher of Blaviken himself.
 With our cherry-picked list of the best steel and silver swords on offer in The Witcher 3, you'll know exactly where to go and what to do to get your hands on the best swords on the Continent.